 - Aging: Some regenerators are not the ageless just because they can heal.
 In fact, they are only long lived because of their healing factor, not the other way around.

-- Dragon Ball Z
+- Dragon Ball:

-- As the battle between Vegeto and Super Buu drags on, Super Buu begins to regenerate more slowly, signifying that he is suffering lasting damage and that his insane regeneration does have its limits.
+- As the battle between Vegito and Super Buu drags on, Super Buu begins to regenerate more slowly, signifying that he is suffering lasting damage and that his insane regeneration does have its limits.

-- During the Future Trunks Arc, Goku Black and Zamasu fuse to become Merged Zamasu as a last resort.
+- In Dragon Ball Super, during the Future Trunks Arc, Goku Black and Zamasu fuse to become Merged Zamasu as a last resort.
 At first it seems he got the best of both worlds, but when he got a couple of his own attacks thrown back at his face, the right side of it melted into gooey flesh.
 This reveals that not only is he mortal again (as his immortality is now compromised by fusing with a mortal: Goku Black), but that his healing factor and overall power is also taking a nosedive with each hit he takes, to the point where Future Trunks could kill him by slicing him from the bottom up.

 - This is explored in Naruto.
 Characters that can regenerate tissue in different ways (Tsunade and Naruto for a few) are subject to the real-life Hayflick limit - i.e cells can only regenerate so many times, after which the cells (and tissues, and organs) will start to fail, limiting how much they could regenerate and also can shorten their lifespan.

-- As the Trope Codifier, Wolverine experiences a healing factor burnout when Magneto rips the adamantium from his body.
+- As the Trope Codifier, Wolverine from X-Men experiences a healing factor burnout when Magneto rips the adamantium from his body.
 After the ordeal, it went on cooldown for a couple of months before it reemerged when he unsheathed his bone claws for the first time in years.

 - In Video Games, the effects of this trope are often achieved by offsetting the Regenerating Health with a gradual Maximum HP Reduction accompanying loss of HP: your health always regenerates back.
 But its maximum is continuously reduced.